w-yeehong/tp/docs/UserGuide.md

 3. Press `enter` to run the command.

-4. With reference to Figure 5, the result box displays the message, "_Edited Patient: Alex Yeoh Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020 Phone: 912345678 Age: 23 Comment: -_".
-The patient will be edited in Covigent.
+4. The result box displays the message shown in Figure 11 and the patient is edited in Covigent.

 5. The details of the newly edited patient will be shown in the details panel.
 <p align="center">